24/7 NHS mental health response line for support and advice

 The Trust has its own Out of Hours telephone support provided by Support Matters Cornwall.
 This service operates from 5pm to 9am on weekdays and 24 hours a day at weekends and bank holidays.
 The service is open to all patients (aged 16+) under the care of the Trust’s mental health services.
 Support can be delivered over the telephone, via text, email or web chat.
 Call free on 0800 001 4330.
 You can download the Support Matters Cornwall Leaflet.

 Other useful resoources when you need to talk

-SANE – 0845 767 8000 * - offers support to anyone coping with mental illness, including concerned relatives or friends.
-The SANE helpline is available 7 days a week from 6.00pm – 11.00pm.
+SANE – the usual SANEline number is not currently operating.
+Leave a message on 07984 967 708* with your name and number and they will call you back.
+0300 304 7000 - offers support to anyone coping with mental illness, including concerned relatives or friends.
+The SANE helpline is available 7 days a week from 4.30pm to 10.30pm.